 Now in its twentieth year, the Yale Philanthropy Conference is hosted by the Yale School of Management and is the only convening of the nonprofit and philanthropic sector planned entirely by graduate students.
 Bringing together thinkers, students, and professionals from leading institutions and foundations across the country, the conference fosters discussions about the role of philanthropy in contemporary society, strengthens professional networks, builds management acumen necessary for vibrant institutions, and cultivates leadership in the social sector and beyond.

-A Letter from the Faculty: Professor Tony Sheldon
+A Letter from the Faculty: Professor Judy Chevalier

 OUR HISTORY: